minor in English

 Plans, goals, dreams

 I’m hoping to do an international internship over the summer.
 Asian culture is the healthiest culture, and studying their food would be so cool.
-After graduation, I want to be a clinical dietician.
+After graduation, I want to be a clinical dietitian.
 I’d really like to work with pregnant women or with women throughout the lifespan, maybe in a women’s clinic, because there are so many changes that we go through and I just think that would be so interesting.
 I really like helping people.

 Meet More Students